jawardell/ubiquitous-broccoli/README.md

 font size in your command line for proper results.

 You'll need to have the <a href="https://java.com/en/">Java Runtime Environment</a> and the
-<a href="http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html">Java Development Kit</a> installed.
+<a href="http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html">Java Development Kit</a> installed and added to the PATH environment variable.

 ### How to use
 First, clone this repository by issuing the following command...